Factbox: EU response plans on migration crisis

 The EU is working with international agencies in Niger to inform migrants about to head for Libya of the risks they will run and their low chances of being allowed to settle in Europe.

-Additional reporting by Francesco Guarascio; Reporting by Alastair Macdonald; Editing by Alison Williams
+Additional reporting by Francesco Guarascio and Philip Blenkinsop; Reporting by Alastair Macdonald; Editing by Alison Williams